EvotecIT/PSWriteColor/Docs/Write-Color.md

 ```

 ### -CrossedOut
-Switch to display the text with a line through it (strikethrough) when using ANSI terminal support.
+Switch to display the whole line of the whole line with a line through it (strikethrough) when using ANSI terminal support.
 Default is False.

 ```yaml